 History of the Azalea

-There are three medium-sized azaleas in the front yard on the west side of the house.
+________________________________________________________________There are three medium-sized azaleas in the front yard on the west side of the house.
 They are unusually colorful this year, and the purple color can be seen blocks away.
 I'll have to prune them back a little once they are finished blooming, and it will encourage growth upward rather than outward, crowding their neighbors.

 This particular azalea was a gift from a friend of my mother, who bought it for us as a housewarming gift 13 years ago.
 I love the stories and histories around most of the plants, shrubs and trees in my lovely yard.
 It really does take a village...